3 simple steps to lose weight as fast as possible. Read now

 We look at both sides of the argument and strive to be objective, unbiased, and honest.

 The short answer is yes.
-Coffee is vegan because it’s made of coffee beans.
+Coffee is vegan because it’s made from coffee beans.

-However, whilst standard black coffee is vegan, often coffee is made with milk, which is not vegan.
-Unless it’s plant milk of course!
+However, while standard black coffee is vegan, coffee is often made with milk, which is not vegan—unless it’s plant-based milk, of course!

-You also might want to consider that, even if all the ingredients in your coffee are vegan, how some coffee beans are grown and processed doesn’t sit well with the vegan philosophy of supporting the environment.
-So, vegans may want to take extra care when choosing their coffee, looking out for ethical coffee brands where they can.
+You might also want to consider that even if all the ingredients in your coffee are vegan, some methods of growing and processing coffee beans may conflict with the vegan philosophy of supporting the environment.
+Therefore, vegans may want to take extra care when choosing their coffee by looking out for ethical coffee brands.

 In this article